 How can you survive in the jungle that our food has become?
 Birthday party food and must-have ‘treats’ surround children at every corner.
 As an adult, you rush around the supermarket or work lunch options.
 As we are caught up in multi-tasking, parenting and competing deadlines we grab what looks quick and easy.

 Do you write off as ‘normal’ mood swings, fatigue, lack of concentration, bloatedness, and stomach cramps?
 Are you on a diet but can’t seem to lose weight?
 You say to yourself that you ought to go to the gym more or promise a better work-life balance.
 Hmmm….
 Is it actually the so-called food that’s making you feel like this?

 If you — or someone you care for — is showing symptoms of suspected sensitivity to the food you should take action.
 Ignoring, or treating it as fussiness may provoke more discomfort and possibly worse.

 - Do take your body’s signals seriously.
 The body — and mind — knows what it can and cannot take.
 Allergies will misinterpret what they consider a foreign substance and attack it — and you.
 Intolerances will affect you slowly but surely.
 Ignoring rashes, shortness of breath, headaches, bloating, concentration difficulties and stomach upsets etc — will do no good.

 - Seek medical advice.
-An allergist will test you, and give you real advice how to proceed for your particular allergy or intolerance.
+An allergist will test you and give you real advice how to proceed with your particular allergy or intolerance.

-- During your medical journey you will most likely be asked to keep a food diary and/or proceed with an elimination diet.
-Be honest to yourself.
+- During your medical journey, you will most likely be asked to keep a food diary and/or proceed with an elimination diet.
+Be honest with yourself.
 This process will help you and your Doctor to understand if you are dealing with allergy or intolerance, or both.

 Eating With Allergies or Intolerances